Isaiah 4:1

 disease, heart disease, ulcers, and neurological diseases are just a few of the

 serious physical problems that the abuse of alcohol can cause.
-Of course, the sorrows
+Of course, the

-loved ones that are alcoholics.
-Statistics
+or have loved ones that are alcoholics.

-have proven that much of the violence in the home and elsewhere in society can
+Statistics have proven that much of the violence in the home and

-be traced to the use of alcohol.
-Broken marriages, children growing up without
+elsewhere in society can be traced to the use of alcohol.
+Broken marriages,

-fathers, loss of productivity in the workplace, and many more ills of society
+children growing up without fathers, loss of productivity in the workplace, and

-owe much of their cause to the abuse of alcohol.
-In the modern world one of the
+many more ills of society owe much of their cause to the abuse of alcohol.
+In

-most terrible consequences of the abuse of alcohol has to do with thousands of
+the modern world one of the most terrible consequences of the abuse of alcohol

-car accidents that happen each year that are caused by those who are under the
+has to do with thousands of car accidents that happen each year that are caused

-influence.
-Because of alcohol thousands are killed each year and thousands more
+by those who are under the influence.
+Because of alcohol thousands are killed

-suffer terrible injuries.
+each year and thousands more suffer terrible injuries.

 If only people would put into practice